ThinkDataEd/curriculum/docs/unit2/lesson9.md

         roll_die(“A”, times = 12)

-15. Compare the results of these 12 simulated rolls to the results of the 12 actual rolls completed by the two students during Step 9.
+15. Compare the results of these 12 simulated rolls to the results of the 12 actual rolls completed by the two students during step 9 above.
 If there is space available on the tally chart, you can add the computer results to it for an easy comparison.

 16. Ask students how we could record data from these simulations if we wanted to roll the die 100